-Following the publication of the Sixth European Working Conditions Survey – Overview report in November 2016, a number of reports and policy briefs on specific themes and drawing on the EWCS data were commissioned and published in 2017 and 2018.
+Following the publication of the Sixth European Working Conditions Survey – Overview report in November 2016, a number of reports and policy briefs on specific themes and drawing on the EWCS data were commissioned.
+These are now published and available below.

 Working conditions in a global perspective – the result of a pioneering project by the International Labour Organization and Eurofound – provides a comparative analysis of job quality covering approximately 1.2 billion workers in Europe, Asia and the Americas.
 It analyses seven dimensions of job quality: the physical environment, work intensity, working time quality, the social environment, skills and development, prospects, and earnings, finding both important differences and similarities between countries.
 Working conditions and workers' health uses European Working Conditions Survey data to examine working conditions and their implications for worker’s health.
 Ensuring the sustainability of work in the context of ageing populations implies a greater number of people in employment who can remain in the workforce for longer.
 The report examines the interplay between work demands – which carry an increased risk of exhaustion – and work resources – which support workers in greater engagement and well-being.
 The findings indicate that physical risks have not increased but remain important, while emotional demands have increased, underlining the growing importance of psychosocial risks at work.
 Striking a balance: Reconciling work and life in the EU aims to examine the reciprocal relationship between work and life for people in the EU, the circumstances in which they struggle to reconcile the two domains, and what is most important for them in terms of their work–life balance.